IrhamNfrnda/hire-job-fe/README.md

-# Hire Job Portfolio  📝👔🔍
+# Peworld Portfolio  📝👔🔍

 ## Project Description 🚀

-Hire Job offers a range of features designed to facilitate job search and recruitment.
+Peworld offers a range of features designed to facilitate job search and recruitment.
 With a user-friendly interface, job seekers can easily search and explore available job opportunities.
 The platform aims to connect job seekers with potential employers, streamlining the job application process.

 ## Technologies Used 💻🛠️

-The Hire Job project is built using the following technologies:
+The Peworld project is built using the following technologies:

 - HTML
 - CSS